Chicken Vindaloo

 About Vindaloo

-We get to see so many variations of this dish in the restaurants with the use of onion and tomatoes.
+We get to see many variations of this dish in the restaurants with the use of onion and tomatoes.
 These 2 ingredients are used just to tone down the heat.
 If you prefer to make an authentic dish, just omit both – onions & tomatoes from the recipe shared below.
+You will have a spicy and hot dish.

 More Chicken Recipes